serbelga/navigation-compose-extended/README.md

 improve creation of navigation elements, as destination routes, arguments, deep links, … in a more idiomatic way than using literals.

+Take a look at the [sample-app-annotations](https://github.com/serbelga/navigation-compose-extended/tree/main/sample-app-annotations) and [sample-app](https://github.com/serbelga/navigation-compose-extended/tree/main/sample-app) for working examples.

 Visit the [project website](https://sergiobelda.dev/navigation-compose-extended/) for documentation and API Reference.

 ## Download